 - Avoid putting your fire pit on sloping ground.

 - Make certain that your fire pit is not located beneath any electrical wires.

 - Whether your fire pit is in the ground or portable, it should have enclosed sides that are at least 6-12 inches high.
 It should also be made of non-combustible materials, such as heavy-duty metal, stone, or brick.

 - If you opt to construct an in-ground fire pit, it must be lined with a non-combustible material such as heavy gauge metal or brick and mortar.

-- When building your pit, make sure to include a ten-inch-deep base beneath the fire pit.
+- When building your pit, include a ten-inch-deep base beneath the fire pit.
 Build your foundation out of materials like sand, rock, or gravel.
-This non-combustible foundation allows you to build a fire without it coming into close touch with the earth.
+This non-combustible foundation allows you to build a fire without coming into close touch with the earth.